Last Updated on March 28, 2023 by ellen

 - African Greys

-Parakeets and cockatiels are considered fairly easy birds to keep, but there are some specific characteristics and care that they need.
+Parakeets and cockatiels are considered fairly easy birds to keep, but they need some specific characteristics and care.
 All exotic birds need large cages, a selection of bird toys and a lot of time outside of the cage each day.
 The larger the bird, the more intelligent and challenging they are.

 Newspaper lining on the bottom of the cage should be changed each day, and perches and ladders will need to be scraped periodically to get rid of feces.
 Food and water must be given fresh daily, and a high-quality food will need to be supplemented with fresh fruits and vegetables.